|PREDECESSORS AND SHORT HISTORY:

 Pleasant Ridge, died at

-Tushka Homma at an unknown date and was buried in the vicinity of
+Tushka Homma at an unknown date and was buried in the

 old Spring Station.